Belief overview

 Doctrine of covenants and saving ordinances

-Religious life includes formal covenants with God performed through authorized ordinances.
+Religious life includes formal covenants with God performed in authorized ordinances.

 73%